mobi-css/mobi.css/site/docs.md

 #### `hide-on-mobile`

-Use `hide-on-mobile` will hide the element on mobile devices.
+Using `hide-on-mobile` will hide the element on mobile devices.

 <p class="hide-on-mobile">This part will not shown on mobiles</p>